NightWing1998/insaaf/README.md

   - Set the following environment variables:
     ```bash
     CONTAINER_REGISTRY= #URL TO YOUR REGISTRY
-    VERSION="lates" #OR SPECIFIC VERSION FOR EG: 1.0.0
+    VERSION="latest" #OR SPECIFIC VERSION FOR EG: 1.0.0
     ```
   - Run `docker-compose -f docker-compose.prod.yml build` to build the images.
   - Then run `docker-compose -f docker-compose.prod.yml push` to push the images to your registry.